 - While common stock technically can register capital gains and losses, they tend to trade close to the par value assigned at issuance, which often is $25.
 So they might trade at a little discount or a little premium, but they don’t fluctuate a lot.
 In other words: They have low volatility.

-But the real draw of PFXF is its low 0.4% expense ratio, tiny beta of 0.2 and 5.9% yield — the best combination of the three in the space.
+The real draw of PFXF is its low 0.4% expense ratio, low volatility and 5.4% yield — the best combination of the three in the space.

 *Includes an 8-basis-point fee waiver

 Direxion Daily S&P Biotech Bull 3x Shares (LABU)